timos-komni/Images-to-PDF/README.md

 Continuous maintainability cannot be guaranteed!

-_Haven't decided yet if it should be uploaded on Google Play Store as a seperate app with fixes/new features_
+_Haven't decided yet if it should be uploaded on Google Play Store as a separate app with fixes/new features_

 ---